-Professor Peter Scott has been Professor of Higher Education Studies at the Institute of Education, University of London, since 2010.
+Since 2017, Professor Peter Scott became Commissioner for Fair Access in Scotland and became an Emeritus Professor of Higher Education at University College London.
 Prior to this he was the Vice-Chancellor of Kingston University, following on from his role as Pro Vice-Chancellor for External Affairs at the University of Leeds.
 He was also Professor of Education and Director of the Centre for Policy Studies in Education.
 Before going to Leeds in 1992, he was for sixteen years Editor of the Times Higher Education Supplement.

 He was educated at the University of Oxford where he studied history and at the University of California at Berkeley where he was a visiting scholar at the Graduate School of Public Policy while holding a Harkness Fellowship from the Commonwealth Fund of New York.